-Guidance, calculations and tools assisting with flight procedure design covering ICAO PANS-OPS and FAA TERPS criterias
+Guidance, calculations and tools assisting with aviation covering ICAO PANS-OPS and FAA TERPS criterias

 The FPAssistant core business logic is available to license as a software component for your own software development projects giving a great head start and the knowledge that the software has been comprehensively tested; this covers the full set of business objects developed for FPAssistant and is known as FPAssistant Suite – Software Development Kit (FPS-SDK).
 Within the SDK, feature modules have been developed for handling dedicated aviation tasks i.e. ARINC 424 Parser, obstacle analysis, etc..

-The FPS-SDK is currently available in three different target class library DLL’s covering most development platforms, these are:
+The FPS-SDK is currently available in many different target class library DLL’s covering most development platforms, these are:

-- Windows 10 Class Library – For use with Windows 10 OS x86 based hardware covering most PC’s (32-bit); offerings for 64-bit PC and ARM can be made available where the .NET Standard 2.x library is not suitable.
+- Windows 10 Class Library – For use with Windows 10 OS x86 based hardware covering most PC’s (32-bit/64-bit) covering both Intel/AMD and ARM processors.

 - .NET Standard 2.0 Class Library – For use with all modern devices including mobile such as Apple iOS and Google Android devices that support the .NET Standard 2.0; this includes Xamarin Forms and the Microsoft .NET framework.

 As the .NET Standard 2.0 was released in September 2017, it is envisage that this will be the most popular offering as the standard becomes widely available on all devices and OS’s and used as a development standard.
 The .NET Standard 2.1 is also supported for .NET Core 3.0 and .NET 5 developers and this is expected to be the end of the .NET Standard and FPAssistant will be supported for releases past .NET 5.

 Inside the FPS-SDK, are a growing set of aviation business objects which expose access to a series aviation logic covering some procedure design and the requirements around this domain.
 The business objects come with member functions and properties to interact and obtain results from input data.
 This form of Application Programable Interface (API) is fully document with helpful notes and information for getting started; see API documentation below.

 The FPS-SDK is available in two options to cover most requirements for software development projects, these are: